mateusznarowski/Portfolio/README.md

 ---

-#### Front-end of the site was written in ReactJS and SCSS to write to CSS code, used icons from https://fontawesome.com/
+#### Frontend of the site was written in ReactJS and SCSS to write to CSS code, used icons from https://fontawesome.com/

 - used fonts:
   - [Lora](https://fonts.google.com/specimen/Lora)